ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

   a = UnitArray([1,2,3], "µM")
   a = UnitArray([1,2,3], Units("µM"))

-Both of the above declarations creates an array of values in micromolar (1 µM, 2 µM and 3 µM).
+Both of the above declarations create an array of values in micromolar (1 µM, 2 µM and 3 µM).

-*UnitValue* and *Units* objects can be created from a string, as shown above. the UnitValue string representation is made of a number litteral followed by a Units string representation, separated by one or more whitespaces
+*UnitValue* and *Units* objects can be created from a string, as shown above. the UnitValue string representation is made of a number literal followed by a Units string representation, separated by one or more whitespaces

 .. code:: python